It’s 3am and I’m lying on a hospital bed in The Mater Hospital in Dublin.

 Conference football.
 I know it’s called the National League, but for children of the 90s, it’s the Conference.

-I’m already one of those fans who will continue to refer to it as the Conference, like the older generation who still call the Premier League the Premiership, the Championship Division One, and think the ‘ten German bombers’ song just a bit of harmless banter.
+I’m already one of those fans who will continue to refer to it as the Conference, like the older generation who still call the Premier League the Premiership, the Championship Division One, and think the ‘ten German bombers’ song is just a bit of harmless banter.

 I wouldn’t recommend getting a hernia as a distraction method from your football club’s woes, but it certainly helped as I lay on a bed two days later, now in the Royal London Hospital, well into my 25th hour of nil by mouth to prepare me for surgery.